kerol2r20/Windows-terminal-context-menu/README.md

 ![](https://i.imgur.com/gDG1nJs.png)

-Inspire from Windows terminal issue [Add "open Windows terminal here" into right-click context menu #1060](https://github.com/microsoft/terminal/issues/1060).
-Thanks you all giants ❤
+Inspired from Windows terminal issue [Add "open Windows terminal here" into right-click context menu #1060](https://github.com/microsoft/terminal/issues/1060).
+Thanks to you all giants ❤

 Windows terminal is an excellent terminal.
-But it no offer a basic function which is **right click context menu**!
+But it does not offer a basic function which is **right click context menu**!
 Without it, I have to `cd` to my working directory everytime.
 It's inefficient.

-So I write this script to deal with it.
+So I wrote this script to deal with it.

 # Feature
-* Two layers context menu
+* Two layers of context menu
 * Auto parse profiles.json to contruct menu
 * With uninstaller